 But what if the new lump isn’t associated with other clinical signs of illness?
 Is it something to worry about?
 Should I rush my pet in?
 Wait a while?
 Disregard?
 These are valid and difficult questions to answer.
 So, here is my quick cheat-sheet on what to do if you find a lump, bump, growth or mass on your pet.

 If in doubt, call your veterinarian and take your furry friend in for an examination.
 As I have said many times before (and will say many more times), it is always better to hear, “that’s nothing to worry about,” instead of, “I wish we had caught this sooner.”
-Plus, if you have pet insurance, your visit will likely be covered (at least a good portion of it!).
+Plus, if you have pet insurance coverage, your visit will likely be reimbursed (at least a good portion of it!).

 If this is a brand new lump that you had never noticed before:

 If it is small, your pet is not bothered by it, and you can easily play with/move it without resistance, it is reasonable to keep an eye on it until your next visit.

 If it is large, seems to bother your pet (they lick or scratch at it, they can’t walk because of its location, etc.), or it changes drastically or quickly, take your pet in sooner.
 Changes may include size, shape, texture (it was soft, now it is hard lump), or the appearance of more lumps that were not previously there.